Burial Insurance After A Stroke: How Recovery Time Matters

-Something you may or may not have thought about is your ability to qualify for the best burial life insurance plans.
+You may or may not have considered your ability to qualify for burial life insurance.

 Can You Get Burial Insurance After A Stroke?

-Getting immediate burial coverage after a stroke is possible.
+Getting immediate burial insurance coverage after a stroke is possible.
 The main thing that the insurance companies will look for is the length of time it has been since your stroke.
-If it has been over twelve months since your stroke, no waiting period will be imposed by several final expense life insurance providers.
+If it has been over twelve months since your stroke, you can get coverage with no waiting period from several final expense life insurance providers.

 Underwriting: Why Does A Stroke Matter For Coverage?

-Your health matters to the insurance company.
-Stroke is the 5th leading cause of death in the United States and a leading cause of disability.
+Your health matters to the insurance company, and stroke is the 5th leading cause of death in the United States and a leading cause of disability.

 There are four tiers of plans within final expense insurance coverage.
-The company’s leniency with stroke victims will depend on which one of its plans you are eligible for.
+The company’s leniency with burial insurance for stroke victims will depend on which one of its plans you are eligible for.

-With each tier, the cost goes up as the leniency for pre-existing health conditions goes down.
+With each tier, the cost increases as the leniency for pre-existing health conditions increases.

 Level: This policy has immediate protection and the lowest prices.
 Some companies divide this tier into two plan options, commonly referred to as preferred and standard.
 Both have no waiting period.